 Reem Al Hashimi

-Women with power, Reem holds responsibility as managing director of Dubai World Expo 2020.
-Her strong role came after joining the federal government as Minister of State in 2008 dealing with foreign and vibrant issue such as UAE bidding the mega event.
+Reem holds responsibility as managing director of Dubai World Expo 2020.
+Her strong role came after joining the federal government as Minister of State in 2008 dealing with foreign and vibrant issues such as the UAE’s bidding the mega event.

 Mariam Al Safar